Building Businesses

 • How you’ll market your daycare to parents

 It should also cover licensing rules, staff training, and how you’ll keep improving.
 A clear plan helps you stay organized, get loans if needed, and build a daycare parents trust.
+If you need a head start, looking at a business plan template can be a useful way to structure your ideas.

 You’ll need to get two important things: